jlorente/yii2-roles/README.md

 Yii2 Roles
 ==========

-A Yii2 extension which includes the concept of roles into the application, which can be assigned to users and checked at the level of access to the controllers.
+A Yii2 extension that includes the concept of roles in the framework.
+Useful to handle user access to controllers actions allowed only for some roles and filter database resources.

+The role storage design is optimized to use a single database field following the data structure of a "bit field" or "flag" that can hold a large number of roles and all the possible combinations of them occupying the space of a integer.

 ## Installation